 - Redesigned a business process that allowed the scheduling of appointments to be done in one call versus three, significantly reducing customer friction and improving scheduling rates by 30%

-About the author: Jim Gitney is the CEO of Group50® Consulting and specializes in the development and implementation of manufacturing and supply chain strategies.
+About the author: Jim Gitney is the CEO of Group50® Consulting and Author of Strategy Realized – The Business Hierarchy of Needs®.
+He specializes in the development and implementation of Continuous Improvement Programs and manufacturing and supply chain strategies as well.
 Jim and the Group50 team are all former executives with well-known manufacturing and distribution companies who understand what it takes to re-engineer complex business processes and manage the implementation of a successful strategic plan.
 They are Continuous Improvement and Kaizen subject matter experts.
 Group50 has designed a series of strategic assessments, workshops and strategic execution tools that refocus companies and their critical business processes.